 Other than establishing bad debt and not utilizing disciplined leverage, another common financial mistake is living beyond your means.

-Budgeting: Wants Vs. Needs
+Budgeting: Wants vs. Needs

 One thing I see wealthy people do is that they have a cash flow budget, and they pay themselves first.
 They know their own numbers (exactly how much they need to live on, their income, expenses, etc.), and they have a plan for the rest of their cash.

-When I used to meet with first-time homebuyers, as a real estate agent for a homebuyer qualification, the first thing we talked about was their family budget.
+When I used to meet with first-time homebuyers as a real estate agent for homebuyer qualification, the first thing we talked about was their family budget.
 This consisted of all income and expenses and how much they would qualify for as far as housing expenses go (the biggest bill for most).
 Often, this is the first time many couples even look at all of their expenses written down.

 For many, this was also the first time that they analyzed their wants versus their needs.
 They got to see firsthand how much was too much from a lender’s perspective.
 They also learned exactly what the bank was looking for in a mortgage, which is usually based on the borrower’s stability and ability to pay (things like front-end and back-end ratios).

-Then why are so many who are starting out living beyond their means?
+So, why are so many who are starting out living beyond their means?

 Maybe it’s in our instant gratification culture.
 Maybe we all want to show off to family and friends.
 Maybe instead of taking control of our money, we’re letting it control us.

 In George Clason’s book The Richest Man in Babylon, he tells parable-like stories about how clay tablets found in the Middle East from 8,000 years ago hold the secret to becoming financially well-off.
 Besides paying yourself first, one included instruction is to live off 70 percent of your income, save 10 percent, invest 10 percent, and give the remaining 10 percent to charity.